The Bankrate promise

-There are many banking products trying to make financial services more accessible, but persistent service gaps can still make the experience lousy at best and discriminatory at worst for some — including the estimated 14 million lesbian, gay, bisexual, transgender and queer or questioning adults in the U.S.
+There are many banking products trying to make financial services more accessible, but persistent service gaps can still make the experience lousy at best and discriminatory at worst for some — including the at least 20 million lesbian, gay, bisexual, transgender and queer or questioning adults in the U.S.

 That stands to change thanks to an emerging area of digital banking that is rethinking the conventional rules.
 Banks, credit card companies and fintech startups are flexing their brainpower and willingness to improve banking services to win over an underserved LGBTQ market with an estimated combined buying power of roughly $1 trillion.